How to market your membership to both current and new members

 They are the best way to update your members about current and upcoming features, but also make new eyes aware of the value and expertise you’re bringing to the table.

-For example, The Nib cleverly included a batch of new comics (benefit for current members of The Inkwell) and by showing the variety of new content, they’re inviting new eyes to their content.
-It doesn’t always have to “Sign up!” — you can show the array of content or benefits that come with a membership instead.
+For example, The Nib cleverly included a batch of new comics (benefits for current members of The Inkwell) and by showing the variety of new content, they’re inviting new eyes to their content.
+It doesn’t always have to say 'Sign up!' — you can show the array of content or benefits that come with a membership instead.
 Their website also offers a clear high view of all the tiers.

 Schedule posts that highlight new offers, upcoming courses or content, and of course, any sneak peeks of behind the scenes.
 You can also offer a referral code to current members with a quick summary social post on what new members can get from your site.